ollej/time_teller/README.md

  * Push to rubygems
  * Make a daemon which tells time randomly.
  * Wrapper script which sets up ruby version/gemset
+ * Change --espeak to --synth which defaults to mac
+ * Change random/sleep to action, to make it easier to add more.
+ * Refactor docopt code into class